-Opposite trends were found, however, when participants were presented with the statement ‘I try to use Spanish whenever I can’.
+The inverse trend was found, however, when participants were presented with the statement ‘I try to use Spanish whenever I can’.
 Those participants who identified as progressive (far left, left, and center-left) indicated a lower level of agreement with this statement.
 Conversely, those who identified as conservative (center-right and right) showed a significantly greater level of agreement with it, as presented in Table 7.